IT Iron Condor Strategy

 IT thesis for this iron condor

-The market-implied 1-standard-deviation range for IT extends from approximately $115.08 on the downside to $151.62 on the upside.
+The market-implied 1-standard-deviation range for IT extends from approximately $158.90 on the downside to $205.62 on the upside.
 A IT iron condor is a delta-neutral premium-collection structure that pays off when IT stays inside the inner short strikes through expiration; the wing width should reflect the trader's tolerance for the maximum loss scenario where the underlying breaches an outer strike.
-Current IT IV rank near 35.09% is mid-range against its 1-year distribution, so the IV signal is neutral; the iron condor thesis on IT should anchor more to the directional view and the expected-move geometry.
+Current IT IV rank near 20.42% sits in the lower third of its 1-year distribution, where IV often re-expands toward the mean; this favors premium-buying structures and disadvantages premium-selling structures on IT at 44.70%.
 As a Industrials name, IT options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to IT-specific events.

 IT iron condor positions are structurally neutral / range-bound; the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 IT positions also carry Industrials sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move IT alongside the broader basket even when IT-specific fundamentals are unchanged.
 Short-premium structures like a iron condor on IT carry tail risk when realized volatility exceeds the implied move; review historical IT earnings reactions and macro stress periods before sizing.
 Always rebuild the position from current IT chain quotes before placing a trade.